Peri-LN: Revisiting Normalization Layer in the Transformer Architecture

 Accordingly, this paper revisits LN placement in Transformers from both analytical and empirical perspectives.
 In particular, we:

-\begin{enumerate} \item Present an in-depth empirical analysis of Post-LN and Pre-LN in large-scale Transformers, examining how variance and gradient properties evolve \emph{beyond initialization}.
-By studying forward and backward propagation statistics, we clarify why Post-LN may suffer vanishing gradients and why Pre-LN can exhibit exponential growth of hidden state. \item Investigate Peri-LN to understand how normalizing both the inputs and outputs of each module moderates hidden-state behavior during forward and backward propagation, providing a systematic perspective on this underexplored alternative.
-We show that Peri-LN not only improves gradient stability and final loss but also plays a critical role in reducing hidden-state redundancy, as demonstrated by our ablation studies. \item Provide quantitative evidence on how large activation influences training stability, benchmark performance, and redundancy in hidden states.
-Drawing on theoretical bounds for gradient propagation as well as extensive experiments, we demonstrate that Peri-LN can mitigate excessive variance growth and gradient instability more effectively than commonly used alternatives. \end{enumerate}
+\begin{enumerate} \item Present an in-depth analysis of Post-LN and Pre-LN in large-scale Transformers, examining how variance and gradient properties evolve \emph{beyond initialization}. \item Investigate Peri-LN to understand how normalizing both the inputs and outputs of each module moderates hidden-state behavior during forward and backward propagation, providing a systematic perspective on this underexplored alternative. \item Provide quantitative evidence on how large activation influences training stability, benchmark performance, and model behaviors. \end{enumerate}